vkuznet/TFaaS/README.md

 #### Python client
 For python example we'll use [tfaas_client.py](https://github.com/vkuznet/TFaaS/blob/master/src/python/tfaas_client.py).
+Similar to Curl client case we need to upload our model to TFaaS server.
-First, we create *upload.json* file with our upload parameters:
+This can be done by creating *upload.json* file with our upload parameters:
 ```
 {
   "model": "/path/tf_model.pb", "labels": "/path/labels.txt",